 Why did we develop new titanium alloy hooks for our gaffs?

-As we began looking at the much stronger, but painfully difficult to machine 6Al-4V titanium alloy material as a potential solution, we heard two stories of giant bluefin tuna pulling our gaffs and harpoon darts down out of crews’ hands and fading into the deep blue to not be seen again.
-We knew the challenges had to be overcome to keep the weight and size of our gaffs down to result in accurate, fast placements with deep penetration and unquestionable strength.
-We forced through the engineering obstacles and made the titanium 6Al-4V alloy work.
+So, as we began looking at the much stronger, but painfully difficult to machine and process 6Al-4V titanium alloy material as a potential solution, we heard two stories of giant bluefin tuna pulling our gaffs and harpoon darts down out of crews’ hands and fading into the deep blue to not be seen again.
+We knew the challenges had to be overcome not only with the strength and durability needs but also to keep the weight and size of our gaffs down.
+Accurate, fast placements with deep penetration and unquestionable strength are what had been completely missing from our community in our minds.
+We forced through the engineering, machining, and processing (both chemical and mechanical finishing and polishing) obstacles and made the titanium 6Al-4V alloy work.

-Now, our 5″ titanium alloy hook weighs LESS THAN our old 4″ 17-4 stainless steel hook but is more than double the strength.
 You can say the “work” was worth it as we now have a workhorse of a gaff hook.
 As we learned to work the titanium alloy, we started to realize how much potential there was for our smaller gaffs as well.
-A few ounces is huge when it’s extended out 8, or even 12ft away from your hand!
+A few ounces are huge when it’s extended out 8, or even 12ft away from your hand!
+We now have multiple smaller size options that are all fantastic at much more than people realize until they’ve seen them in action.
+We’ve revolutionized it all.
+Sorry – NOT SORRY!

 How much lighter is titanium vs. stainless steel?

-Our titanium alloy and original 17-4 stainless hooks are identical, geometrically, but the titanium alloy versions are approximately 40% lighter.
+Our titanium alloy and original 17-4 stainless hooks are identical, geometrically, but the titanium alloy versions are 40% to 50% lighter.
 If you don’t think a few ounces matter, try holding up the differing weights at the end of an 8ft long pole for just a few seconds.

 Benefits of a lighter gaff hook: